Telehealth Psychology for Children and Teens?

 Senior Clinician in Private & Public Health Sectors

-Experienced in Child and Youth Mental Health, Child and Family Health, and Paediatric Services, Dr Dan is available to see children with mood struggles, anxiety and worries, stress, school suspensions, behaviour management concerns, and chronic health conditions.
-Support related to struggles due to being in isolation, lockdown, or quarantine is also available.
+Dr Dan saw his first child client during his undergraduate practicum back in 2003.
+Since then he has acquired experience in Child and Youth Mental Health, Child and Family Health, and Paediatric Services.
+Dr Dan is available to see children with mood difficulties, anxiety and worries, stress, school suspensions, behaviour management concerns, and chronic health conditions.

 Getting Started is Easy